Chapter 29 : Christmas Miracle

 A groan escaped her lips, and my ability to be gentle vanished.
 I pulled her tighter into me and moved my mouth more forcefully against hers, groaning as she complied, opening her mouth under mine.
 My hand was fisted in her hair.
 Everything I had ever wanted came alive in that moment.

 Lights flashed behind me and my nerves felt like they were on fire.
 I had never had a kiss like this.
 Nothing had ever come close.
+Not even the one over the summer.
 I pulled her hair back and nipped down the side of her jaw and down her neck.
 She was breathing heavily, her chest heaving against me.
 I moved back to her mouth, biting her lower lip.